envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Multiple public repositories that you are contributing to do not have secret scanning push protection option enabled.
 What can you do to protect yourself from accidentally pushing secrets to these repositories?

-a) Enable `Push protection for yourself`, in your personal GitHub account settings
+a) Add the files containing secrets to `.gitignore` file in all of the repositories

-b) Download the GitHub push protection web plugin
+b) It's not possible, push protection has to be enabled on any of repository, organization or enterprise level

-c) It's not possible, push protection has to be enabled on any of repository, organization or enterprise level
+c) Enable `Push protection for yourself`, in your personal GitHub account settings

-d) Add the files containing secrets to `.gitignore` file in all of the repositories
+d) Download the GitHub push protection web plugin

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 Enable `Push protection for yourself`, in your personal GitHub account settings